Skip to main content

 4. Add one operations proof beyond selling

-Add one operations proof: returns discipline, BOPIS staging, stockroom flow, or shrink checks.
-It signals you can back up the sales manager beyond selling.
+Include one operational example, like managing returns, organizing BOPIS staging, improving stockroom flow, or conducting shrink checks.
+This shows you can support the sales manager beyond just selling.

 See what to write